redstone-finance/redstone-docs/docs/security/1-architecture.md

 ## Failover System Architecture

 On-chain data submission implements a multi-tiered failover system to maintain operational continuity.
 The primary relay network operates in conjunction with a shadow network that activates automatically upon detection of performance degradation.
 Additional resilience is provided through integration with third-party relay services such as Gelato.
-The system's trustless architecture enables permissionless operation by external entities utilizing public data submission protocols as an ultimate fallover mechanism.
+The system's trustless architecture enables permissionless operation by external entities utilizing public data submission protocols as an ultimate failover mechanism.